At the end of August 2017, the aggregated number of corporate bankruptcies over the last 12 months decreased by 7.2 %

 - At the end of August, the aggregated number of corporate bankruptcies over the last 12 months amounted to 55,701 down 7.2% compared to August 2016.

-- Two sectors, construction and real estate activities, recorded the strongest decrease in bankruptcies over the past 12 months (-12.4 % and -9.4 %, respectively).
-The aggregated number of bankruptcies also decreased in other sectors, particularly in wholesale and retail trade, repair of motor vehicles and motorcycles (-7.4 %) and accommodation and food services (-7.4 %).
-However, over the past 12 months corporate bankruptcies increased in agriculture, forestry and fishing (+10.7 %) and to a lesser extent in transport and storage (+5.2 %).
+- Two sectors, construction and real estate activities, recorded the strongest decrease in bankruptcies over the past 12 months ( 14.6 % and -12.6 %, respectively).
+The aggregated number of bankruptcies also decreased in other sectors, particularly in accommodation and food services (-8.2 %) and in wholesale and retail trade, repair of motor vehicles and motorcycles (-6.2 %).

 Download the PDF version of this

-Published on Thursday, July 13, 2017
+Published on Monday, November 13, 2017